sebadob/rauthy/dev_notes.md

 - [ ] config variable for token-protected dynamic registration
 - [ ] DB migrations and create `clients_dyn` table with all necessary information
 - [ ] implement an efficient way to auto-delete unused clients to prevent spam and bots
-- [ ] config var for a auto-cleanup cron job for dyn clients
+- [ ] config var for an auto-cleanup cron job for dyn clients
 - [ ] implement a GET endpoint specific for dynamic clients in the correct format by RFC
 - [ ] issue `registration_token`s
 - [ ] implement a PUT endpoint for clients to self-modify
 - [ ] some kind of rate-limiting for an open dyn client reg endpoint
+- [ ] add `ClientDyn` to secret migrations task to properly migrate `registration_token`s

 ## TODO next features